Grant Notley: Political career

-Notley ran for a seat to the Alberta Legislature for the first time in the 1963 Alberta general election as a candidate for the Alberta NDP.
-He was defeated, finishing last in the four-way race losing to incumbent Edgar Gerhart.
+Notley ran for a seat to the Alberta Legislature for the first time in the 1963 Alberta general election as a candidate for the Alberta NDP in the Edmonton-North West district.
+He was unsuccessful, finishing last in the four-way race (incumbent Social Credit MLA Edgar Gerhart was re-elected).

-He also ran in the 1967 provincial election and in a 1969 by-election.
+He ran in the 1967 provincial election in the new Edmonton Norwood (electoral district)|Edmonton Norwood district, coming in second, and in a 1969 by-election in Edson.

 Notley was elected leader of the Alberta NDP in 1968.

-Notley ran in the 1971 provincial election, winning a seat in the Legislative Assembly of Alberta in the electoral district of Spirit River-Fairview defeating incumbent Social Credit MLA Adolph Fimrite.
-He served as the Member of the Legislative Assembly (MLA) for Spirit River-Fairview, and was, for eleven years, the sole NDP MLA in the provincial legislature.
+Notley was finally successful in the 1971 provincial election.
+He won a seat in the Legislative Assembly of Alberta when he ran in Spirit River-Fairview, defeating incumbent Social Credit MLA Adolph Fimrite.
+He was repeatedly re-elected and served as the Member of the Legislative Assembly (MLA) for Spirit River-Fairview until his death.
+During that time he was, for eleven years, the sole NDP MLA in the provincial legislature, although the party consistently received more than ten percent of the vote time after time.

-In the 1982 provincial election, he was joined by a second NDP MLA, Ray Martin, and the NDP was named the Official Opposition, as Notley, Martin and two independents were the only non-Progressive Conservative MLAs elected.
+In the 1982 provincial election, Notley was joined in the Legislature by Ray Martin, elected as an NDP MLA in Edmonton Norwood.
+The NDP was named the Official Opposition, as Notley, Martin and two independents were the only non-Progressive Conservative MLAs elected.